eclipse-vertx/vert.x/core_manual_groovy.md

 To create a TCP server you call the `createNetServer` method on your `vertx` instance.

     def server = vertx.createNetServer()

 ### Start the Server Listening

 To tell that server to listen for connections we do:

     def server = vertx.createNetServer()

     server.listen(1234, "myhost")

 The first parameter to `listen` is the port.
+A wildcard port of `0` can be specified which means a random available port will be chosen to actually listen at.
+Once the server has completed listening you can then call the `port` property of the server to find out the real port it is using.

 The second parameter is the hostname or ip address.
 If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a closure to the `listen` call.
+For example:

+    server.listen(1234, "myhost") { asyncResult ->
+        println "Listen succeeded? ${asyncResult.succeeded}"
+    }

 ### Getting Notified of Incoming Connections

 Just having a TCP server listening creates a working server that you can connect to (try it with telnet!), however it's not very useful since it doesn't do anything with the connections.

 To be notified when a connection occurs we need to call the `connectHandler` method of the server, passing in a handler.
-The handler will be called when a connection is made:
+The handler will then be called when a connection is made:

     def server = vertx.createNetServer()

     server.connectHandler { sock -> println "A client has connected!" }

     server.listen(1234, "localhost")

 That's a bit more interesting.
 Now it displays 'A client has connected!' every time a client connects.

 The return value of the `connectHandler` method is the server itself, so multiple invocations can be chained together.
 That means we can rewrite the above as:

     def server = vertx.createNetServer()

     server.connectHandler { sock -> println "A client has connected!" }.listen(1234, "localhost")

-or
+or just

     vertx.createNetServer().connectHandler { sock -> println "A client has connected!" }.listen(1234, "localhost")

-This is a common pattern throughout the vert.x API.
+This is a common pattern throughout the Vert.x API.

 ### Closing a Net Server

-To close a net server just call the `close` method.
+To close a net server just call the `close` function.

     server.close()

 The close is actually asynchronous and might not complete until some time after the `close` method has returned.
-If you want to be notified when the actual close has completed then you can pass in a handler to the `close` method.
+If you want to be notified when the actual close has completed then you can specify a closure to the `close` method.

-This handler will then be called when the close has fully completed.
+This closure will then be called when the close has fully completed.

-    server.close { println "The server is now fully closed." }
+    server.close { asyncResult ->
+       println "close succeeded? ${asyncResult.succeeded}"
+    }

-If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is stopped.
+If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is undeployed.

 ### NetServer Properties

 NetServer has a set of properties you can set which affect its behaviour.
 Firstly there are bunch of properties used to tweak the TCP parameters, in most cases you won't need to set these: